cazimmerman/website/content/authors/admin/_index.md

     link: https://cazimmerman.github.io/uploads/zimmerman-cv.pdf
 ---

-I study how interoceptive signals from the <strong>body</strong> modify neural circuitry and representatinos in the <strong>brain</strong> to support <strong>learning</strong> and promote long-term behavioral adaptations, with the goal of discovering general principles for how learning algorithms are implemented in the brain.
+I study how interoceptive signals from the <strong>body</strong> modify neural circuitry and representations in the <strong>brain</strong> to support <strong>learning and memory</strong> and to promote <strong>long-term behavioral adaptations</strong>, with the goal of discovering general principles for how learning algorithms are implemented in the brain.

 <strong>Currently:</strong> I am a postdoctoral fellow in <a href='https://www.wittenlab.org/' target='_blank'>Ilana Witten’s lab</a> at the <a href='https://pni.princeton.edu/' target='_blank'>Princeton Neuroscience Institute</a>.
 My main project uses brainwide neural recordings and computational modeling to investigate how body-to-brain signals drive learning.
 In a separate project, I collaborate with members of the <a href='https://www.internationalbrainlab.com/' target='_blank'>International Brain Laboratory</a> to explore how dopamine modulates brainwide activity during reinforcement learning.